Kiyohiko Azuma: Yotsuba&! (2003–present)

 Yotsuba&! is drawn not in the vertical four-panel strips of Azuma's earlier series, Azumanga Daioh, but in a full-page format, giving him more artistic scope.
 Azuma's work on Yotsuba&! has been noted for its clean art, and expressive faces.
 Azuma is also praised for his joyous tone, slice-of-life storytelling, comedic writing, and eccentric yet realistic characters, especially Yotsuba herself.
 The manga has received widespread acclaim from critics and audiences due to Azuma's artistic talent, writing, and the creation and development of the titular character, with the manga earning multiple awards and nominations.
 Despite its popularity and the success of Azumanga Daioh, no plans have been announced for an anime adaptation of Yotsuba&!.
 In an entry posted on his website on 15 May 2005, Azuma said there were no plans for it to be animated; he reiterated this on 5 December 2008, claiming that the stories and style of Yotsuba&! are not well-suited for animation.
 In 2006, Azumanga Daioh and Yotsuba&! were both selected as one of Japan's Top 100 Media Arts in the manga category.
-No crossovers between the two works occurred until sixteenth volume of Yotsuba&! in 2025, which features a cameo appearance from Osaka.
+The sixteenth volume of Yotsuba&! released in 2025, which features a cameo appearance from Osaka.

 Personal life

 In May 2000, he established Yotsuba Studio in Nerima-ku, Tokyo, with Hideki Satomi.
-Although he does not disclose much about his private life, in a blog post written in 2011, he has stated that he feels hesitant when buying children’s furniture to use as reference for his manga because he has no children.
+Although he does not disclose much about his private life, in a blog post written in 2011, he has stated that he feels hesitant when buying children's furniture to use as reference for his manga because he has no children.